jakeogh/colorpipe/README.md

 # Perfect. it's in color, it's fast and it does not leave a process running.
 # Lets try it on /usr/bin/tree (over the main gentoo ebuild repo)
+# note: tree has an option to always output color (-C), we ignore it for example purposes

 $ time /usr/bin/tree | wc -l
 126149